juanborre/alfred-time-anywhere/README.md

 Then, it will do a query to the [ipgeolocation API](https://ipgeolocation.io/) in order to find the time and the timezone.

-There are other approaches using other Python packages but either the workflow size was too big or the response time was too long.
+There are other approaches using other Python packages but either the workflow size was too big due to the dependencies or the response time was too long.
 This solution seems to find a sweetspot between the two.

 ## Configuration

-The workflow works out of the box with a default API_KEY for the [ipgeolocation API](https://ipgeolocation.io/).
+The workflow works out of the box with a default `API_KEY` for the [ipgeolocation API](https://ipgeolocation.io/).

-The API is rate limited so, if you stick with using the workflow, I suggest that you make your own to free space for other people and not to be rate limited yourself.
+The API has a request limit so, if you stick with using the workflow, I suggest that you make your own to let space for other people and not to be rate limited yourself.

+You can set your own `API_KEY` in the workflow configuration.

-Making an API_KEY is free of charge as of today.
+Making a developer `API_KEY` is free of charge as of today.

 Enjoy! 👋